 Helooooo everyone!!
 I hope you all had a great weekend!
 Things were a little slow around here.
-Daniël was in England this weekend because we need to buy an english car before we move.
-So its just me and Fé here this weekend.
+Daniël was in England this weekend because we need to buy an English car before we move.
+So it’s just me and Fé here this weekend.
 It started out a little rough because on Friday Fé had to get her second round of vaccinations.
 She was pretty grumpy the whole evening and it was nearly impossible to get her to stop crying.
 It was pretty rough but she eventually passed out and she actually slept pretty well.
 She was probably so tired from all that crying.
 The rest of the weekend was pretty low-key.
 Just went into town and did a little shopping.
 I am using this weekend to get ahead of work on the blog and to get a jump start on packing to move.

-Anyway, my sister-in-law in pregnant (yayy!) and I was inspired to write a little something about all the things during pregnancy that no one seems to talk about….the GROSS stuff.
-My sis-in-law asked when the “pregnancy glow”starts and to be honest, it doesn’t.
+Anyway, my sister-in-law is pregnant (yayy!) and I was inspired to write a little something about all the things during pregnancy that no one seems to talk about….the GROSS stuff.
+My sis-in-law asked when the “pregnancy glow “starts and to be honest, it doesn’t.
 For some lucky ladies I guess it does, but for me, it never really started.
 I suffered from a number of gross pregnancy symptoms.
 Symptoms that people don’t always talk about.
 So here goes…my list of all the gross pregnancy symptoms (the one no one talks about) Make sure to check out my pregnancy essentials for a list of all the products that got me through my pregnancy!

 You thought that your acne would disappear after high school huh?
 Well, surprise, it comes back during pregnancy in full force.
-Actually this isn’t necessarily true.
-During pregnancy your hormones are all over the place (read all about pregnancy hormones here) which can cause breakouts.
-Fortunately for you your hormones even out around your second trimester and your acne may subside.
+Actually, this isn’t necessarily true.
+During pregnancy, your hormones are all over the place (read all about pregnancy hormones here) which can cause breakouts.
+Fortunately for you, your hormones even out around your second trimester and your acne may subside.
 If you are suffering from pregnancy related acne check out my guide to dealing with it!

 Yes, your read right, nosebleeds.
 I had no idea that nosebleeds were a weird symptom of pregnancy.
 But in fact, they are!
 Pregnancy causes the blood vessels in your nose to expand, pair that with all that excess blood you are carrying around and you have a recipe for some nasty nosebleeds!